Library Instruction Policy

 1000 Level Courses

-- Every first-year student at LMU will spend some mandatory time in their First Year Seminar and Rhetorical Arts courses developing basic information literacy skills.
-This will provide the foundation for students to later develop more advanced information literacy skills in advanced courses in the disciplines.
+Every first-year student at LMU will spend some mandatory time in their First Year Seminar and Rhetorical Arts courses developing basic information literacy skills.
+This provides the foundation they need to later develop more advanced information literacy skills in advanced courses in the disciplines.
 This tiered and systematic approach will allow for a more consistent information literacy experience across all programs of study.

-- Instead of in-library instruction, 1000 Level courses may request a custom online research guide called a LibGuide.
-However there is a good chance they will find what they need on the generic subject LibGuide.
+Instead of in-library instruction, 1000 Level course instructors may request a custom online research guide, or LibGuide.
+However, note that students will likely find what they need on the generic subject LibGuide.

-The department of Archives and Special Collections welcomes classes from all departments and all instructional levels.
+The library's archives and special collections team welcomes classes from all departments and all instructional levels.
 These class visits allow students to interact with primary sources and historical artifacts.
-The ASC librarians will co-create an interactive class session with you based on your instructional objectives.
+Our librarians will co-create an interactive class session with faculty based on their instructional objectives.

-- Read more about the ASC instruction program.
+- Read more about the archives and special collections instruction program.

-- Schedule instruction from the Archives and Special Collection Department.
+- Schedule instruction from the archives and special collections team.